 Journaling increases our physical, emotional and mental wellbeing.
 Journaling in nature prompts us to still our minds as we connect with our surroundings – to become immersed in the moment, hone our observational skills, and engage all our senses in quiet contemplation.

-This inspirational day is designed for people looking to deepen their connection with nature by developing their nature observation and writing skills.
+This inspirational day follows a program conceptualised and designed by Associate Professor Jay Johnston, University of Sydney for people looking to deepen their connection with nature by developing their nature observation and writing skills.
 By connecting ourselves with the rest of nature, we will learn how to translate experience into written word.

 This day course would also appeal to anyone engaged or looking to contribute to citizen science programs.